khanklatt/engineeringmetricreporting/README.md

 # Next Steps
 Aside from the tactical problems noted as TODOs in the code, a few key aspects would make this more "complete" from a practical code quality dashboard:
-* The metric that is missing is "cycle time to release", as it implies a metric that tracks each source code commit (e.g. merge request) until it is in production.
+* The metric that is missing is "Lead Time for Changes", as it implies a metric that tracks each source code commit (e.g. merge request) until it is in production.
-  * Most organizations will likely consider investing in tracking this in Jira once they see the value of the other metrics, or consider investing in tracking this via their CI/CD pipelines, or via their specific source control package (e.g. git, bitbucket, github, etc.)
+  * Most organizations will likely consider investing commit tracking in Jira once they see the value of the other metrics, or consider investing in tracking this via their CI/CD pipelines, or via their specific source control package (e.g. git, bitbucket, github, etc.)
-  * Given this use case long-tails quickly, I deferred this feature until later.
+  * Given this use case long-tails quickly in terms of how organizations track this metric, I deferred this feature until later.
 * Days per release vs. Releases per day
   * The dashboard I set up is fairly naive about what the actual code is doing.
 The code normalizes this to a value greater than 1, but the dashboard doesn't flip the meaning of a good vs. bad score.
 Stated another way, the UX and the data supporting it should be loosely coupled.
 Not only is this not so, it's closely coupled in a potentially broken way.
 Fixing this probably looks like allowing a configuration flag for Releases/Day or Days/Release reporting, not having it flip when you cross the threshold.